Frequently Asked Questions

 Healthwatch has been set up in two distinct forms – local Healthwatch, at local level, and Healthwatch England, at national level.

-For more information on what Healthwatch will do, visit the About page.
+For more information on what Healthwatch will do, visit our About Us page.

 Healthwatch England has been set up to give a national voice to the key issues that affect people who use health and social care services.
 It has been established as a statutory committee of the CQC.
 The main functions of Healthwatch England are: